dart-archive/www.dartlang.org/src/site/articles/feet-wet-streams/index.markdown

 ---
 layout: default
-title: "Getting Your Feet Wet With Streams"
+title: "Getting Your Feet Wet with Streams"
 description:
-  Learn how to consume single subscriber and broadcast streams, with real-world uses.
+  Learn how to consume single-subscriber and broadcast streams, with real-world uses.
 rel:
   author: chris-buckett